I’m into home craft cocktails, and also considering trying my hand at home distillation. Couple questions:

 You end up with a concentration of the plant's essential oils in your distillate.
 I've done this countless times; you go from around 200 mL or more of a mixture down to this potent viscous and frighteningly odiferous little puddle (like 5 mL) of plant essential oil.
 It is fun to unveil a plant's essence, typically a mixture of small organic molecules like terpenes and esters, this way.

 You are correct to worry about the toxicity of essential oils.
 There are a number of case studies of people being hospitalized and even dying after consuming plant essential oils.
 Search the National Library of Medicine's Pubmed for "essential oil" and you will uncover countless dry case reports describing some unfortunate soul rushed to the hospital in agony after ingesting one.
 Some of these people die.
 You even have to worry about essential oils on the skin, if they are not diluted.
-They can really burn.
+They can really burn and irritate the skin.

 I sometimes put them in my home made cleaners (they repel bugs and smell nice).
 I will never forget accidentally getting cinnamon essential oil on my skin and it burned like hell.
 This natural oil is mostly something called cinnamaldehyde and it is really irritating--its why your mouth rebels if you have sucked on cinnamon candy too long!
 Plants evolved irritating molecules for a reason, to resist being eaten by bugs, for one thing.
 I have occasionally experimented adding a drop of one to bath water but I often regret it--even a drop in a bath can really irritate your skin, as nice as they smell.